Thinkmill/manypkg/README.md

 ### Invalid package name

 There are rules from npm about what a package name can be.
-This is already enforced by npm on publish but in a monorepo, everything will be published together so some packages may depend on a package which can't be published so we should check that package names are valid before publishing.
+This is already enforced by npm on publish but in a multi-package repository, everything will be published together so some packages may depend on a package which can't be published.
+Checking for invalid package names prevents this kind of publish failure.

 ### Unsorted dependencies